Four Security Trends Driving the Demand for Outsourced Security Operations

 Managed services, such as Global Security Operations Center as a Service or Critical Event Management as a Service, are addressing these emerging and evolving trends within the security industry:

 For lean teams overseeing a multitude of systems, these trends can lead to feeling overwhelmed with competing priorities, limited resources, and a continued push for an enhanced user experience.
-And as companies continue to battle events such as COVID-19, supply chain issues, and a forecasted recession, companies may become vulnerable to unintentional gaps due to evolving threats.
+And as companies continue to battle critical events that will impact their company's operations and personnel, companies may become vulnerable to unintentional gaps due to evolving threats.
 So, how can one bring balance to their programs in the face of adversity?

 By leveraging an external vendor to manage your internal operations, teams can bypass staffing challenges, instantly add system experts to their team, and maximize budgets with confidence that threats are identified and abated no matter where or when they are happening.
 Want to learn more about how a managed service can bring peace of mind to your security program?
 Check out this white paper or reach out below!